-After two decades in production the third generation model was replaced by an all-new rough and tumble off-roader prompting fanboys and girls to melt at its cuteness and capability.
+After two decades in production the third generation model has been replaced by an all-new rough and tumble off-roader.
+Fanboys and girls will melt at its cuteness and capability.

 But evil emissions bureaucrats had to spoil the party and with the Jimny car unable to meet the EU’s clean engine requirements it looked like the end of the road for the loveable little 4x4.
 Until the idea of a Suzuki Jimny van emerged.

 Now only available with two-seats and a loadspace, rather than some back seats, the Suzuki Jimny LCV is ready to build a whole new fanclub in the van world with a low-low starting price for a 4x4 and tonnes of off-road prowess.

 While it may look like a miniature Mercedes-Benz G-Class, it more closely mirrors the old Land Rover Defender in its bare bones, back-to-basic body.

 The cabin is simple and utilitarian.
 Its styling is retro and clean.
 Even the loadspace is in on the act.
 Its a flat carpeted floor that sits neatly at the door lip height.
 It’s not ground-breaking as car-derived van conversions go, but it will definitely be popular.

 Like the passenger car, power comes from a 1.5-litre four-cylinder petrol engine, that produces a modest 100hp and 130Nm of torque.
 It doesn’t sound like much, but you have to keep in mind that the Jimny weighs just over a tonne, and is so small that you can touch the other side of the vehicle while seated and without even stretching.

 There’s a five-speed manual gearbox and most importantly, a selectable four-wheel-drive system with two-wheel-drive, four-wheel-drive and four-wheel low ratio options.